ant-media/ant-media-documentation/docs/guides/clustering-and-scaling/load-balancing/nginx-load-balancer.md

+---
-# Installing with Nginx load balancer
+title: Installing with Nginx load balancer
+sidebar_position: 1
+---

 What is Nginx ?
 ---------------